Traveling at the Speed of Plot

 - Superman can zip about at supersonic speeds, for example grabbing something out of someone's hand and returning to where he was standing before they notice.
 Of course, he can't do this in the case of hostages, or any other situation where the plot requires him to move at a certain speed.

 - The Flash consistently shows the ability to move faster than light and there are only negative effects of high speeds (sonic boom, becoming super massive) when he wants them.
+In one infamous case, he evacuated the entire population of a city to save them from a nuclear bomb...after the bomb had detonated, carrying half a million people to safety 35 miles away one at a time in the span of 0.00001 microseconds.
 He can also tap into a cosmic force called the Speed Force that allows him to control the physics of movement at will- which begs the question of why he has any trouble handling normal-speed foes, though.
+Or for that matter, how he has any trouble handing anything short of reality-warpers.

 - Hsu and Chan lampshaded this.
 The protagonists declare that they're going to go to the park.
 In the next panel, they're in the park.
 Hsu says "One Panel!
 That was fast!" before moving onto other matters.